PlumpMath/python-untemplate/README.md

-(Note: `python-untemplate` has barely begun, and doesn't really work yet.
-This document is more of a roadmap that a description of the current state of things.)

 `python-untemplate` is an alternative to xml/html templating libraries.
 It provides facilities for quickly and easily constructing documents in python itself, unlocking access to the full power of the python programming language in your untemplates.

+`python-untemplate` works, but is still very new, and probably has a few rough edges.

 # Appetizer